 His current research is focused on the comprehensive approach to maritime security.
 He works in a number of research projects where he investigates the links between illegal (IUU) fishing and transnational organised maritime crime in SE Asia (Indonesia) and the respective implications on coastal communities and sustainable development.
 His research interests also encompass the global trend of privatisation of maritime security and the potential implications in international security.

 Ioannis is a Captain (ret) of the Hellenic Navy, former lecturer on international security and strategy at the Hellenic Supreme Joint War College / Security and Strategy Department.
-In his Naval career, he counted more than 16 years of sea-going service, most of it on board fast patrol boats.

 Research fellow in Maritime Security, Centre for Trust, Peace & Social Relations - Coventry University